Ronnie Edwards (footballer)

-Ronnie Lee Edwards (born 28 March 2003) is an English professional footballer who plays as a defender for club Southampton and the England U21 national team.
+Ronnie Lee Edwards (born 28 March 2003) is an English professional footballer who plays as a defender for club Queens Park Rangers and the England U21 national team.

 Edwards began his career with Barnet before earning a move to Peterborough United in 2020.
 In his first season, Peterborough won promotion to the Championship.
 In the following season, Edwards became a regular starter for the club, winning the Player of the Season award.
 In the 2023–24 season, Edwards was a member of the Peterborough team that won the EFL Trophy as well as winning the League One Young Player of the Season award.
 His form earned him a £3 million move to Premier League side Southampton.
-He joined Queens Park Rangers on loan in January 2025.
+In January 2025, he joined Queens Park Rangers on loan and later joined the club permanently in January 2026.

 Edwards has represented England at youth level, winning the 2022 UEFA European Under-19 Championship and 2025 UEFA European Under-21 Championship.
 He has also played for England at under-20 level.